Proximal Action Replacement for Behavior Cloning Actor-Critic in Offline Reinforcement Learning: Background and Related Work

-In contrast to these approaches, PAR takes a fundamentally different perspective: instead of modifying policy constraints, value functions, or policy representations, PAR addresses the suboptimality issue at the data level by progressively replacing low-value actions in the training batch with high-value actions generated by a stable actor.
-This training sample replacement strategy enables the policy to transcend the performance ceiling imposed by BC regularization while maintaining training stability through proximal constraints, without requiring modifications to the underlying algorithm architecture or policy representation.
+\textbf{Related Work:} Appendix \ref{RelatedWork} provides a detailed analysis of related works on offline RL.
+In contrast to these methods, PAR takes a fundamentally different perspective: instead of modifying policy constraints, value functions, or policy representations, PAR addresses the suboptimality issue at the data level by replacing suboptimal actions in the training batch with better actions generated by a stable actor.
+Unlike simple action weighting methods, PAR actively generates and injects superior actions into training—making performance gains both easier to achieve and larger in magnitude, and thereby more effectively overcoming the ceiling imposed by BC regularization.